-- Contingency plans to deal with hydrocarbon (e.g. diesel, lubricating oils) oil spills during construction, operation and maintenance. - Contingency plans to account for natural disasters such as storms, floods and fires during the construction, operation and maintenance phases. - Contingency plans to deal with gas leaks during operations. - Emergency planning and response procedures to deal with relevant incidents above, which have been determined in consultation with State and regional emergency service providers. - Plans for involvement of the relevant State agencies (such as the Queensland Ambulance Service) in relation to emergency medical response and transport and first aid matters.
+- Contingency plans to deal with hydrocarbon (e.g. diesel, lubricating oils) oil spills during construction, operation and maintenance of the rail line. - Contingency plans to account for natural disasters such as storms, floods and fires during the construction, operation and maintenance phases. - Contingency plans to deal with train accidents during operations. - Emergency planning and response procedures to deal with relevant incidents above, which have been determined in consultation with State and regional emergency service providers. - Plans for involvement of the relevant State agencies (such as the Queensland Ambulance Service) in relation to emergency medical response and transport and first aid matters.